smart-edge-open/specs/architecture.md

 - OpenNESS Controller APIs

 ### Edge Application APIs
+Edge Application APIs is implemented by the EAA.
 Edge Application APIs are important APIs for Edge application developers.
+EAA APIs are implemented as HTTPS REST.
 There are two types of use cases here.
-1. Porting of existing pubic cloud application to the edge compute based on OpenNESS: This is the scenario when customers just want to run the existing apps in public cloud on OpenNESS edge without calling any APIs or changing code.
+1. Porting of existing Public/Private Cloud application to the edge compute based on OpenNESS: This is the scenario when customers just want to run the existing apps in public cloud on OpenNESS edge without calling any APIs or changing code.
 In this case the only requirement is Application image (VM/Container) should be uploaded to the controller and provisioned on the Edge node using OpenNESS Controller.
 In this case the Application can not call any EAA APIs and consume services on the edge compute.
 It just services the end-user traffic.
 2. Native Edge compute Application calling EAA APIs: This is the scenario where customer want to develop Edge compute applications that take advantages of the Edge compute services resulting in more tactile application that responds to the changing user, network or resource scenarios.

-OpenNESS support deployment both types of applications.
-EAA APIs are implemented as HTTPS REST.
-Edge Application APIs is implemented by the EAA.
+OpenNESS supports deployment both types of applications mentioned above.
 The Edge Application Agent is a service that runs on the edge node and operates as a discovery service and basic message bus between applications via pubsub.
 The connectivity and discoverability of applications by one another is governed by an entitlement system and is controlled by policies set with the OpenNESS Controller.
 The entitlement system is still in its infancy, however, and currently allows all applications on the executing edge node to discover one another as well as publish and subscribe to all notifications.
 The sequence diagram below show the supported APIs for the application

 More details about the APIs can be found here [Edge Application APIs](https://www.openness.org/resources)